 Check the appearance of your red onion for any form of discoloration.

-When there is discoloration in the form of gray or brown or black color, such red onion is bad.
+When there is discoloration in the form of gray brown or black color, such red onion is bad.

 Toss it and get a fresh one.